playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-directives/index.md

 }
 ---

-In our last chapter, we talked about how you can create custom logic not associated with any particular component, but can be used by said components to extend its logic.
+In our last chapter, we talked about how you can create custom logic that is not associated with any particular component but can be used by said components to extend its logic.

-This is helpful for sharing logic between components, but isn't the whole story of code re-use within React, Angular, and Vue.
+This is helpful for sharing logic between components, but isn't the whole story of code reuse within React, Angular, and Vue.

-For example, we may want to have logic associated with a given DOM node without having to create an entire component specifically for that purpose.
+For example, we may want logic associated with a given DOM node without having to create an entire component specifically for that purpose.
 This exact problem is what a **Directive** aims to solve.

 # What Is a Directive

-In our ["Introduction to Components" chapter](/posts/ffg-fundamentals-intro-to-components), we talked about how a component is a collection of structures, styling, and logic that's associated with one or more HTML nodes.
+Our ["Introduction to Components" chapter](/posts/ffg-fundamentals-intro-to-components) mentioned how a component is a collection of structures, styling, and logic that's associated with one or more HTML nodes.

-A directive, on the other hand, is a collection of JavaScript logic that you can apply to a single DOM element.
+Conversely, a directive is a collection of JavaScript logic that you can apply to a single DOM element.

 While this comparison between a directive and a component seems stark, think about it: Components have a collection of JavaScript logic that's applied to a single "virtual" element.

-As a result, some frameworks, like Angular, take this comparison literally and use directives under-the-hood to create components.
+As a result, some frameworks, like Angular, take this comparison literally and use directives under the hood to create components.

 Here's what a basic directive looks like in each of the three frameworks: